-While it was the final end for some old lineages such ceratitic ammonoids and conodonts, this was the first major mass extinction experienced by a largely “modern” marine fauna, with a mobile invertebrate community and reefs built by stony corals, as they are today.
-In fact, the extinction may have helped kick off a period of intensified ecologic competition and evolutionary innovation known as the Mesozoic Marine Revolution¹.
+While it was the final end for some old lineages such as ceratitic ammonoids and conodonts, this was the first major mass extinction experienced by a largely “modern” marine fauna, with a highly mobile invertebrate community and reefs built by stony corals.
+In fact, the extinction may have helped kick off a period of intensified ecologic competition and innovation known as the Mesozoic Marine Revolution¹.

 I am currently investigating marine sediments deposited across the Triassic-Jurassic boundary, from two widely separated localities that bracket the ancient Panthalassic ocean: Kennecott Point in British Columbia, and the Mino-Tamba sections located outside of Inuyama, Japan.

 Kennecott Point: Kennecott Point is a well-studied section on Graham Island, in the Haida Gwaii of British Columbia.
 Deposited in a slope environment on the flanks of the volcanic Wrangellia terrane, the section was likely located hundreds of kilometers offshore at the time of the Triassic-Jurassic boundary.
 I contributed nitrogen isotope measurements to a comprehensive organic geochemical study by Kasprak et al. (PDF), and recently published a study applying paleoproductivity tools to understand how the environment responded to changes in nutrient cycling (PDF).